Your tongue helps you taste, swallow, and talk. But it sometimes may get swollen for some reason.

 - Blood pressure drugs (ACE inhibitors)

 A shot of epinephrine can help you breathe.
-You can get a prescription for an auto-injector to carry with you in case it happens again.
+You can get a prescription for an auto-injector to carry with you if you have had a serious reaction in the past. in case it happens again.
 Call 911 after you use it since the allergic reaction is likely to come roaring back.
 For less serious cases, your doctor may recommend an over-the-counter or prescription antihistamine.